RAK4600 Breakout Board AT Command Manual

 at+send=lora:<m>:<n> // Sends data through the LoRa transceiver.

-- Special Command: The RAK4600 UART port has two operational modes: Configuration Mode (default mode) and Data Transmission Mode.
-Data transmission mode allows you to send ASCII payloads directly to the network server via UART without using any AT Command interface like
+- Special Command: The RAK811 UART port operates in two modes: Configuration Mode (default) and Data Transmission Mode.
+In Data Transmission Mode, ASCII payloads can be sent directly to the network server via UART without using the AT Command interface, such as

 at+send=lora:X:YYY

 .
-Data transmission mode is explained further on Interface Type AT Command section of this document.
+For more details, refer to the Interface Type AT Command section of this document.

-and does not contain terminators such as \r
+command does not include terminators such as \r

 .